hwayne/learntla-v2/docs/beginner/operators.rst

 That means something different!
 It's now ``A /\ (B \/ C) /\ (D \/ E) /\ F``.

 .. tip:: "Why would you even want something like that?"
-It makes complex `invariants` *much* easier to read.
+It makes complex `invariants <invariants>` *much* easier to read.

 .. index::